 Check-in for international departures is two hours before the flights, 90 minutes for domestic departures.
 The latest information on imminent departures is offered online by the airport.

 Some airlines allow web check-ins in Split.
 Find out if your airline makes the cut with these web check-in guidelines.

-The new passenger terminal at the Split airport has a fair amount of facilities, and the maps of the two floors above and below give an overview of what is available and where.
+The new passenger terminal at the Split airport has a fair amount of facilities, and the maps of the three floors available to the public give an overview of what is available and where.
 You can see the fully interactive map on the airport’s site.

-There are no hotels at the airport, but there are plenty of options in Split itself, but also in Trogir.
+There are no hotels at the airport, but there are plenty of options in Split itself, as well as in Trogir.
 The old town of Trogir is a gorgeous UNESCO World Heritage Site, located just 10 minutes from the airport.

 Take the local 37 bus to Trogir from the airport.
 The bus will pick up on the main road outside of the airport terminal.
 You can find the bus schedule here.
 A taxi from the airport to Trogir will cost around 100 kuna.

 The airport code for Split is SPU (LDSP).